-8.68.3 Indemnification
+8.3 Indemnification

-The Union will indemnify, defend and hold the College harmless against any claims made and any suits instituted against the College on account of any check-off of Union duescompliance with this article and any issues related to the deduction of dues.
+The Union will indemnify, defend and hold the College harmless against any claims made and any suits instituted against the College on account of compliance with this article and any issues related to the deduction of dues.
 The Union agrees to refund to the College any amounts paid to it in error on account of the check-off provision upon presentation of proper evidence thereof.